 However much further you browse this site or any other, we have one hope—two, actually: May you be surprised and delighted.

 Isn’t that the dream for any digital experience?
 Well, maybe not in the finance industry.
+As experts in Games, Toys, Robots, Collectibles and all manner of entertainment that appeals to Gen X, Gen Y, and Gen Z we must always sprinkle in a dash of delight and scope of surprise.
 But like “gamification,” the phrase has become a buzzword entertainment brands crave in looking for the surest path toward attracting customers.
 But hitting both marks in a satisfying way gets complicated.

 After all, delighting your audience can be as easy as simply giving them what they want, such as information, money, or even a balloon.
 However, pairing that response with genuine surprise can be more difficult to deliver.
 Though a less-than-delightful experience, a surprise would qualify as programming this page to, say, go black in three, two, one . . .